24

 VII.
 ON-CALL WORK:

 A. Decision Makers may determine that on-call assignments are needed in order to meet their business needs.
-The Human Resources Director or designee must review and approve specific on-call procedures prior to their implementation.
+The Human Resources Director or designee must review and approve specific on-call policies and procedures prior to their implementation.

 VIII.
 TRAVEL TIME